The Linen Process

 Spinning

-The refined fibres are spun into yarn, balancing softness with durability.
+The refined fibres are spun into yarn with careful tension control.

 Weaving

-Yarns are woven into fabric using traditional looms and time-tested weaves.
+The yarns are woven into fabric using traditional looms and time-tested weave structures.

 Finishing